bennetthardwick/react-merged-context/README.md

 # react-merged-context

-A simple library for creating a context provider that merges together all the provided values.
+A simple library for creating a context provider that merges together the context values throughtout the React tree.

 Check it out in action at [react-merged-context.netlify.app](https://react-merged-context.netlify.app/).